brownman/SPSE/scrap/README.md

 - A: get the data you need , use it the way you desire

 Q: how to do it ?
-- A:
-- client side: get the data using AJAX, filter it using selectors.
+- A: client side: get the data using AJAX, filter it using selectors.
-- server side: use a dedicated scraping framework / utilize javascript REPL tool
+- A: server side: use a dedicated scraping framework / utilize javascript REPL tool

 **Static scraping:**
 -----